bitovi/funcunit/README.md

       }
     });

+Calling open on window will cause FuncUnit commands to operate on the current window.
+This is also the default if you don't open any page.

 ## Query for elements

 FuncUnit tests are written just like jQuery.
 The [funcunit.finding S method] is a copy of jQuery, which queries for elements in